masterSamu/firebase-crud-storage/README.md

 # Firebase project with React

- Application will save item data into Firestore database, and image will be saved into Firebase Storage.
+ Application use Firebase as backend.

  ### Features:

  * Log in
  * Update password and email
  * Save items to database
+ * Save image to storage
  * Edit items
  * View items